Engee documentation

 img19

-To go to the block settings, double left-click on the required block, or left-click on the block and press Settings img10.
+To go to the block settings, double-click on the desired block with the left mouse button, or left-click on the block and click Settings img10.

-After that the module window will open *Settings*in which you can set the parameters of the block by editing the corresponding fields and selecting items in the drop-down lists.
+After that, the module window will open.
+Settings, in which you can set the block parameters by editing the corresponding fields and selecting items from the drop-down lists.

 You can run models with unconnected blocks and lines on the canvas.